annaskar/Weatherapp/README.md

 # 🌦️ Weather App

-A simple Python script that fetches real-time weather data using the OpenWeatherMap API.
+A simple Python script that fetches real-time weather data using the OpenWeatherMap API. i take my API from *[openweathermap](https://openweathermap.org/)* so if doesnt run you can change it .

 ## 🔧 Technologies
 - Python